Do you miss Peggle? Try Roundguard on Apple Arcade

 Pinball game Roundguard from Wonderbelly Games joined the Apple Arcade gaming catalog on Friday.

-The game is a dungeon crawler-style pinball game where you must fight off monsters in order to win loot.
+The game is a dungeon crawler-style pinball game in which you must fight off monsters in order to win loot.
 Even if you win a level, Roundguard features unique play-through, so every time you play is different to keep you on your toes.

 Read more: How to cancel Apple Arcade: 3 ways

-"Roundguard is soaked in nostalgia celebrating some of my favorite games and fantasy -- references I love to include for my fellow game nerds, but also as a gateway to share with my daughter someday," Andrew Roberts, the game designer, said in a release.
+"Roundguard is soaked in nostalgia celebrating some of my favorite games and fantasy -- references I love to include for my fellow game nerds, but also as a gateway to share with my daughter someday," Andrea Roberts, the game designer, said in a release.

 Apple compared Roundguard to Peggle, a puzzle game from 2007.
 If you liked Apple Arcade's Pinball Wizard or Grindstone, you might also like Roundguard.
 The game is also available on PC and console.